KidkArolis/tiny-atom/docs/content/prior-art.md

 When [Om](https://github.com/omcljs/om) first came around, it popularised the cursor approach to managing the state.
 The idea was roughly to pass around an object – cursor, which could be used to read the state.
 It could then also be used to mutate the state directly, but instead of mutating the object in place it would trigger an update to subscribers with the new updated state.

-In a lot of ways, it's not too dissimilar from passing a **Tiny Atom** atom around which you use to read of state. **Tiny Atom** even allows directly modifying the state with a patch `split({ count: 5 })`, similar to how you would update a cursor.
-Except you don't need to learn a custom API, you just work with plain JavaScript.
+In a lot of ways, it's not too dissimilar from passing a **Tiny Atom** atom around which you use to read the state.

 *Note: apologies if I'm misunderstanding cursors entirely, feel free to post an GH issue or edit this page*.